SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter23.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 23
-title: Chapter 23 - The Edge of Certainty
+Title: Chapter 23 - The Edge of Certainty
-layout: default
 ---

 ## Chapter 23: The Edge of Certainty